Wong Phui Nam: Biography

 In June 2006, his first play Anike was produced by Maya Press.
 This play was an adaptation of Antigone into a Malaysian context.
 A second play, Aduni, similarly adapted Medea.

-In 2013, he published the final version of The Hidden Papyrus of Hen-taui, a poem about the spiritual and ecstatic experiences of a neophyte priestess in ancient Egypt.
+In 2013, he published the final version of The Hidden Papyrus of Hen-taui, a sequence of sonnets about the spiritual and ecstatic experiences of a neophyte priestess in ancient Egypt.
 Originally a collection of eight unrelated poems, it was revised for publication as a single volume.
 Jeyam has claimed that here Wong successfully "eschews the postcolonial poetic space of contemporary and historical Malaya but, instead, chooses to delve into the possibilities of discovering a more transcendent world in the burial and funerary mythmaking of ancient Egypt."
 Wong described the aim as exploring "the lack of spirituality in this country".
 The work was republished in 2019, with new additions and revisions leaving a total of 53 sonnets.

 In his later years he remained engaged in the Malaysian poetry scene, assisting younger authors and judging the under-35 category in a 2021 national poetry competition.
-His work is included in some school curriculums.
+His work is included in some school curricula.
 He participated in recording audio versions of all of his poems, which were shared in August 2022 at A Wasteland Of Malaysian Poetry In English exhibition in Kuala Lumpur.